MontyHull/WriteUps/badchars/README.md

 - pwntools
 - ropper

-### Exploitable piece of code
+### Initial exploration

 Unlike the picoCTFs, ROP Emporium(ROPE) does not give you the source code for their challenges.
 However, we do know that we are going to need to ROP around the program and find a way to either pop a shell so that we can read the flag, or find a way to get the program to print the flag for us.
 We should always start out with checking the security on the file and then running it to see what kind of output we get.

 So checksec yields:
 ```
 Arch:     amd64-64-little
 RELRO:    Partial RELRO